 • making sure staff and visitors comply with on-farm biosecurity and hygiene practices

-• disinfecting tools, propagating material and equipment with sodium hypochlorite (1% solution of a 12% concentrate of pool chlorine)
+• disinfecting tools, propagating material and equipment with sodium hypochlorite (1% solution of a 12% concentrate of pool chlorine).
+This is equal to 1 part pool chlorine to 10 parts water – or 1/3 of a cup in 1L water.

-• removing volunteer or wild tomato plants and other hosts that could act as reservoirs for the virus.
+• removing self-seeded or wild tomato plants and other hosts that could act as reservoirs for the virus.

 Advice to home gardeners